tblbuildings/external-api-examples/README.md

 Logic that speaks directly to the tblbuildings servers is all encapsulated in the `/services/api.js` file.
 This is an implementation of the api itself.
 For more API documentation please see https://api.orion.tblbuildings.com/external-api-ms/graphql

-# Webhook Subscriptions
+# 🔔 Webhook Subscriptions

-## Webhook Event Types
+Your Orion webhook will receive events whenever key actions occur within your api-key.

-The Orion platform sends specific event messages to your registered webhook endpoint whenever certain actions occur.
+Each event includes a `type`, human-readable `message`, and a `timestamp`.
-Below is a description of each event, when it is triggered, and the structure of the payload you will receive.
+Below you’ll find details on when each event is triggered and what the payload looks like.

 ---

-### 📘 `WEBHOOK_REGISTERED`
+## 📘 `WEBHOOK_REGISTERED`

-#### **When is this event sent?**
+### **When is this event sent?**

-This event is delivered **immediately after a webhook is successfully registered** on the Orion platform.
+This event is sent **immediately after your webhook has been successfully registered** on the Orion platform.

-This allows your system to verify that the webhook registration process has completed and that your endpoint is active.
+Use this to confirm that your endpoint is active and ready to receive future events.

-#### **Example Payload**
+### **Example Payload**
 ```json
 {
   "type": "WEBHOOK_REGISTERED",